Joshokelola/simple_shop_app2/README.md

 # simple_shop_app

-NOTE: For some strange reason the app has a network issue when run on mobile and web but it works fine when on Linux.

 A Simplified shopping application that displays a list of products from the Timbu Api.

 Here are some screenshots of the application: